- Residential Housing Home

 Where will I get my mail?

 Mailboxes are located in the lobby of each residence hall, except for those residents located in the residence halls on the back of the South Green and Adams Hall.
-Residents of those facilities pick up their mail in the South Green mail room located inside Nelson Commons.
+Residents of those facilities pick up their mail in the South Green mail room located in the basement of Mackinnon Hall.

 You and your roommate(s) will be assigned a mailbox for your room.
 Mail is delivered Monday through Saturday and is placed in your mailbox by 10 p.m.
 If you receive a package through the U.S. Postal Service, you will receive an e-mail notification.
 Packages may be picked up by bringing your OU ID to the staff office during nightly office hours (8:30 p.m. - 10:00 p.m.).

-Students residing in the residence halls on the back of the South Green or in Adams Hall should pick up their packages at the South Green mail room in Nelson Commons from 10 a.m. to 2 p.m.
+Students residing in the residence halls on the back of the South Green or in Adams Hall should pick up their packages at the South Green mail room in the basement of Mackinnon Hall from 10 a.m. to 2 p.m.
 Monday through Saturday.
 Students may also ship packages from the South Green mail room.

 UPS and Fed-Ex deliver packages directly to student rooms.